Roshiex/Roshiex/README.md

 </div>

 I am on a journey to have a career in cybersecurity.
-I am in the process of getting the CompTIA security+ and learning how to code.
-Currently using python and documenting my journey as I go on my blog.
+I have sucessfully earned my Security+ and learning how to code.
+Currently using python, Java and starting in web development and documenting my journey as I go on my blog.
 If you would like to follow the journey of someone going from 0 and learning with me, I would love the company.